MyMel2001/sammanet/pages/hello.md

-# Welcome to Sammanet-like Server
+# Welcome to Sammanet Server

 This is a sample page.
 It will be encrypted server-side and decrypted client-side.
 <snet-style>